Howmet Aerospace Inc. (HWM) Shares Up Despite Recent Market Volatility

 HWM’s Market Performance

-HWM stock saw an increase of 4.00% in the past week, with a monthly gain of 7.51% and a quarterly increase of 15.85%.
-The volatility ratio for the week is 2.80%, and the volatility levels for the last 30 days are 2.58% for Howmet Aerospace Inc. (HWM).
-The simple moving average for the last 20 days is 4.54% for HWM stock, with a simple moving average of 19.64% for the last 200 days.
+HWM’s stock has seen a 3.40% increase for the week, with a 8.77% rise in the past month and a 13.93% gain in the past quarter.
+The volatility ratio for the week is 2.92%, and the volatility levels for the past 30 days are at 2.55% for Howmet Aerospace Inc. The simple moving average for the last 20 days is 4.38% for HWM stock, with a simple moving average of 19.81% for the last 200 days.

 Analysts’ Opinion of HWM